 Given the impossibility of duplication and the impossibility of establishing a control group for most of what happens in historical life, we either have to say that life is incapable of being grasped “critically,” or we must take the example of science lab to be an exceptional paradigm that is applicable to a limited range of phenomena.
 To insist that critical thinking is “disinterested examination” becomes, unintentionally perhaps, more a code word for an ideologically driven investigation on the basis of a commitment to humanity’s instrumental reason as the only way to determine “truth” to which we will return below.

 Some, of course, will say that we know by critical thinking.
-However, any bone fide disinterested, critical thought must scoff at such a blatant violation of the obvious conditions of truth!
-Disinterested, critical thought has to appeal to sense data to eliminate the influence of (imperceptible) presuppositions that distort our perception/understanding.
+However, any bone fide disinterested, critical thought must scoff at such a blatant violation of the obvious conditions of “truth”!
+Disinterested, critical thought must appeal to sense data to eliminate the influence of (imperceptible) presuppositions that distort our perception/understanding.
 What is so compelling about the CR that we are so willing to accept it as a fact of objective truth, when it so obviously contradicts perception?
 Mathematics!

 We must necessarily assume that the physical world is governed by a lawful order if we are going to understand the physical world.
 Our confidence in our assumption is enhanced the more that our grasp of physical laws constitutes an ever-expanding theoretical system of laws that help us to understand and interact with the perceptible effects of those laws in nature.
+This system of laws that illuminate the relational structure of reality constitutes the crucial shift from the “science” of substances to the “science” of relationality or functions graspable by mathematics.
 However, this ever-expanding theoretical system of laws is not empirical.
-You cannot touch, taste, hear, smell, or see gravity.
+Four example, we cannot touch, taste, hear, smell, or see gravity.
 We see the effects of gravity in the falling apple, but we can see neither gravity itself nor Newton’s mathematical law in the falling apple.

 This call to “critically think” for ourselves, though, is a very different kind of critical thinking from that of analytically, disinterested, critical thought with which we began.
 This kind of critical thinking is synthetic because its focus is not outward to seek truth in mere empirical phenomena but inward to determine the necessary conditions of possibility for us to experience and act empirically.
+Critical Idealism is not critical of science and religion.
+It subjects both to critique, that is, to the illuminating of the imperceptible, yet necessary (not capricious) conditions that make our experience of science and religion possible, in the first place.
 This is the meaning of the Copernican Turn that is Critical Idealism: to turn from confidence in empirical evidence alone to confidence in the necessities of internal capacities.

 It is not merely mathematics that we add to empirical data to get the facts.
 Even more generally than merely mathematics, we also add concepts and a host of symbol systems that are imperceptible to our sense experience in order to determine objective knowledge.
 Facts are a combination of empirical data and necessary assumptions that must be added to the empirical data.
 It is impossible for us to “bracket out” such elements that are necessary for our understanding and acting.
 Critical thinking, then, is more adequately understood as becoming consciously aware of the ubiquitous and shaping activity of those elements that we necessarily must add to phenomena so that we are not blindly applying them in ways that distort understanding and undermine our assumption of responsibility for our actions.
 In short, critical thinking does not mean escaping assumptions.
 Critical thinking means gaining awareness of the assumptions that are necessary (!) for understanding and responsible action.

 One could describe the difference between science and religion as a difference in causal explanation.
 Science frequently maintains that there is a single form of efficient causality that governs all events: physical causality.
-Any insistence on such a single form of efficient causality, though, is a form of dogmatic scientism.
+Any insistence on such a single form of efficient causality, though, is dogmatic scientism and misanthropic.

-With respect to scientism’s second assumption that there can be only one form of efficient causality, it ignores that there could be a form of efficient causality that complements but never contradicts physical, efficient causality if it is going to continue to be active.
+With respect to scientism’s second assumption that there can be only one form of efficient causality, it ignores that there could be a form of efficient causality that complements but never contradicts physical, efficient causality.
 Humanity appears to possess such a form of efficient causality.
 We appear to be able to initiate sequences of events that nature (physical, efficient causality) could never accomplish on its own, and this form of efficient causality is entirely complementary to the efficient causality of nature.

 For example, the components of a computer are all natural.
 However, we can lay them out on a table and wait forever: They will never combine by themselves to become a computer.
 Can we prove that to be the fact?
 Actually, “No!”
 We can’t wait forever, but it is a far more than a merely speculative assumption that they will never become a computer by themselves no matter how long we wait.
 It is a speculative assumption based upon our experience of the effects of our own creative, autonomous freedom that is manifest in the senses by our ability to change (unfortunately, even destroy) nature.
 In order for us to exercise such an efficient causality, we have to act in consort with, not contrary to, the laws of nature.